JGCRI/pygcam/docs/source/mcs/parameters.rst

 <Constant>
 ^^^^^^^^^^^^^^^^^
-The "distribution" produces the designated value on every draw.
+This pseudo-distribution produces the designated value on every draw.
-This can be used to force a set of XML elements to a given value.
+It can be used to force a set of XML elements to a given value.

 +-------------+------------+-----------+----------+
 | Attribute   | Required   | Default   | Values   |